How to Create an Employee Training Plan

 If you stay abreast of those dates, you can keep employees on a cycle of learning that matches changes in your business and your market.
 Even if their positions don’t change much, employees can still benefit from new information about customer demand or product changes.
 It can also be refreshing to attend an outside speaking engagement (while getting paid, of course!).

-You can utilize tools at your disposal, such as the Call Recording feature of our Advanced and Enterprise Phone Plans or our Call Reports online software you can use just like our own Support Team to collect department data and improve customer interaction.
+You can utilize tools at your disposal, such as the Call Recording feature of our Advanced and Enterprise Phone Plans or our Advanced Call Reports online software you can use just like our own Support Team to collect department data and improve customer interaction.

 We’re happy to speak to you further about getting started with a Business Phone Plan and discussing your fit with plans that include Recording and Reports.